radical-cybertools/radical.entk/doc/installation.rst

 Installing Ensemble MD Toolkit
 ==============================

-To install the EnsembleMD Toolkit Python modules in a virtual environment, open a terminal and run:
+To install the Ensemble MD Toolkit Python modules in a virtual environment, open a terminal and run:

 .. parsed-literal::